Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Juni 2025 16.31.32 UTC
+- WIB: Kamis, 26 Juni 2025 17.32.26 UTC
-- WITA: Kamis, 26 Juni 2025 17.31.32 UTC
+- WITA: Kamis, 26 Juni 2025 18.32.26 UTC
-- WIT: Kamis, 26 Juni 2025 18.31.32 UTC
+- WIT: Kamis, 26 Juni 2025 19.32.26 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: technology
+Kategori: success